ziqi23/Grub-Globe-2/README.md

 Upcoming improvements include:

-- Live API functionality to enable search on more recipes
+- Live API call integration to enable search on more recipes
-- x
-- x
+- Ability to add ingredient substitutions and refresh the nutrition panel
+- Feature to adjust font to be easier to read for some users

 ---

 ### Asset Attribution

 - Seed content by <a href="https://chat.openai.com/chat">ChatGPT</a> and <a href="https://spoonacular.com/food-api">Spoonacular</a>
-- ## Images:
+- Images by Spoonacular and Google image search
+- CSS reset by <a href="http://meyerweb.com/eric/tools/css/reset/">Meyerweb</a>